 Let's combine the commonly used tags of AnQi CMS and see how these filters are applied in actual templates:

-Display icons based on the recommended attributes of the article:AnQi CMS article details (
+Display icons according to the recommended attributes of the article:AnQi CMS article details (